 in a confrontation during the American Revolution with British forces in 1778 at Fort Morris in Georgia.
 And was revived again in 1835 during the Texas Revolution when Mexican forces demanded the return of a canon and the Texicans responded by issuing instead a challenge: Come and take it.
 Immortalized on a flag bearing the image of a cannon with a five pointed black star above and the defiant phrase below, it has come to symbolize the resolve of those protecting their territory, their freedom and, indeed, their very lives.

 The birth control pill became legal in 1960.
-Prior to this there was no reliable, easy to use, female controlled form of contraception.
+Prior to this there was no reliable, easy to use, woman-controlled form of contraception.
 It’s why so many of our mothers and grandmothers had nine and twelve and fourteen kids.

 As Loretta Lynn’s song, The Pill, so aptly captures in verse: